thepen2/Tree_CLI/README.md

 The /bin directory contains Nano S compiles and our tree_cli.exe command line program to test the new functions, for the Tree cryptocurrency application interface.<br><br>

+In the same way, the /bin-nanosp directory contains the compiles for the Nano S Plus<br><br>

 Usage: for tree_cli.exe<br><br>
     tree_cli 1 // get_app_and_version<br>
     tree_cli 3 // get_version<br>